jqhoogland/rationalia-starter/LW/Posts/Pretending to be Wise.md

 chapter: null
 synchedAt: '2022-08-30T08:17:40.902Z'
 ---

-# Pretending to be Wise
+# Pretending to Be Wise